 1. Know your camera

 Your phone camera is equipped with features that you might not know about.
-Spend some time to explore this features and functions, try them out and see how they impact your photos.
+Spend some time to explore these features and functions, try them out and see how they impact your photos.
 Play with the exposure control, try different modes, and see they can transform your photos.
 Of course, you can edit our photos later, but just a simple change when you take the photos can make a huge difference.

 There are those who will always stand out in a crowd. (mobile upload) Low tide offers some stunning reflections. . . . . . #mangalore #mangaluru #beach #tide #ocean #sea #lowtide #kid #boy #silhouette #standout #glorious #karnataka #India #incredibleindia #sunset #goldenhour #clouds #reflection #sony #sonyxperia #water #play #travel #traveler #xzpremium